+Following in the footsteps of thousands of kiwis before me, I ventured off to London for my OE as a fresh-faced 23-year-old with minimal life experience.
+All I knew was that I wanted to live somewhere other than Dunedin, do some travel around Europe and make a few memories along the way.
 I arrived in London at the back end of 2015 after travelling around Europe for 3 months over the summer.
 A great time was had, and after many "fresh mojitos" and a couple of lost phones, it was time to head to London to start my new life.
-Truth be told, I actually chewed through more money than I had planned while travelling and had to cut my trip a couple of weeks short (daily mojitos really add up).
+I actually chewed through more money than I had planned while travelling and had to cut my trip a couple of weeks short (daily mojitos really add up).

 When I arrived in London, I was lucky enough to stay at a friends place for the first couple of weeks while I got settled in and started the arduous process of looking for a job.
 I didn't know what I wanted to do work-wise but being broke in London was no fun, and I needed some money coming back in.

 I managed to secure my own room in a flat full of Aussies for a few weeks, and it turned out a couple of them were teachers.
-They both worked for an Aussie teaching agency (funny that) and said the agency was always looking for teachers' assistants to work at schools around London.
+They both worked for an Aussie teaching agency (funny that) and told me the agency was always looking for teachers' assistants to work at schools around London.
 With nothing else in the pipeline, I thought why not and paid a visit to the agency to see what they could do for me.
 I walked out of there with a job starting on Monday.
 The weight slightly lifted off my shoulders, and I could now begin to enjoy my time in London, or so I thought.

 A row of flats in Notting Hill